 Solving problems can be described as trying to understand the situation as best you can, and then to use your knowledge and ingenuity to come up with a solution that improves the situation.
 With regards to knowledge and ingenuity, it is useful to study the relevant subject matter deeply and create your own "toolbox" to solve problems with.
 In mathematics, these are tools such as the Pythagorean theorem and the dot product.
 When it comes to understanding the situation, it is of course useful to ask what the situation looks like, but I find it more useful to ask the question: why?
 This is because these questions lead to a deep understanding of the subject matter, which enables you to solve other related problems much more easily.
 It also gives you good reasons to do something a certain way and these reasons can be much more convincing.

 One example of such a why question is the question Isaac Newton likely asked himself: why do objects fall?.
 Rather than stopping at just stating that objects fall to the earth at 9.8 meters per second per second, it is much more useful to seek a deeper explanation: mass attracts other mass, with a force following the law of gravitation: F=G*m₁*m₂/r².
 Together with Newton's laws of motion, we can predict not only how an apple falls from a tree, but also how the planets move around the sun.
 Using this deeper understanding we are able to do things that we would otherwise not been able to do, such as putting sattelites in orbit around earth and sending probes to other planets in our solar system.
 The deeper the understanding, the more useful it becomes.
 Even Newton's gravitational law is not deep enough to explain certain things such as gravitational lensing and Mercury's orbit.
 To explain this, we need Einstein's general relativity.
-With this understanding we now know that time flows at different rates, depending on motion and strength of the gravitational field, which is crucial to understand for GPS to work.
-The clocks on sattelites run at different rates, so to synchronise them with clocks on earth, this rate difference needs to be corrected for.
+With this understanding we now know that time flows at different rates, depending on motion and on strength of the gravitational field, which is crucial to understand for GPS to work.
+The clocks on sattelites run at different rates, so to synchronise them with clocks on earth, this rate difference needs to be accounted for.

 Another example is the question of why we get sick.
 Knowing the biology behind life can save many lives, and allow for better technology and quality of life in the future.